4nt1/restricted_access/README.md

 class FrontController < ApplicationController

   private
-    # this method as a bigger precedency than the other
+    # this method as a bigger precedency than the other one
     def restrict_admin_access
       redirect_to some_path, notice: 'Nope dude' and return end